Roger Morris (bishop): Ordained ministry

 Morris was ordained in the Church of England as a deacon in 1993 and as a priest in 1994.
 After a curacy in Northleach he was the incumbent at Sevenhampton from 1996 to 2003; and then Director of Parish Development and Evangelism for the Diocese of Coventry from then until his archdeacon's appointment.
 From 2008 to 2014, he was Archdeacon of Worcester in the Diocese of Worcester.

 On 2 May 2014, Morris was announced as the next Bishop of Colchester, a suffragan bishop in the Diocese of Chelmsford.
 He was consecrated as a bishop on 25 July 2014 at St Paul's Cathedral by Justin Welby, Archbishop of Canterbury.

 Views

 In 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 Morris is married to Sally, a headteacher in a secondary school and a Minister in Secular Employment (MSE).
 They have two daughters.
 Morris stage-manages the Canopy Stage (previously The Performance Café) at the annual Greenbelt Christian Arts Festival.
-His interests include popular music, films, supporting Bristol Rovers and walking the family's three dogs.
+His interests include popular music, films, supporting Bristol Rovers and walking the family's two dogs.